arkansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Arkansas Warrant Search

-In Arkansas, state and local law enforcement agencies are responsible for issuing and executing warrants and processing warrant search requests.
-This includes local police departments, county sheriff's offices, or the Arkansas State Police, depending on the nature of the warrant and the jurisdiction in which it was issued.
+In Arkansas, state and local law enforcement agencies, such as the Ashley County Sheriff Department and the Little Rock Police Department, are responsible for issuing and executing warrants and processing warrant search requests.
+Depending on the nature of the warrant and the jurisdiction in which it was issued, warrant records may also be accessible by contacting the Arkansas State Police.

 Are Warrants Public Records in Arkansas?